Name: Jean-Luc Germany

 Leslie Jabine, MD has had a long and successful history here at the University of Illinois at Chicago.
 She attended medical school and completed her MedPeds residency at UIC and has been a beloved MedPeds attending here for over two decades, now practicing primarily outpatient Internal Medicine and Pediatrics.
 She has received awards for her teaching skills and patient care.
 Her clinical interest lies in the transition of care for children with chronic illnesses into adulthood.
 She currently runs the Adults with Childhood Cancer Survivor Clinic.
 Being a child who lived outside the U.S. has provided her with cross-cultural perspectives on medicine and health, while being a mother of three has given her daily perspective on pediatrics and parenting.

-Michelle Barnes, MD is the Program Director for the pediatrics residency program and an Associate Professor of Clinical Medicine and Pediatrics at UIC.
+Michelle Barnes, MD is a former pediatric residency Program Director and the Assistant Dean for Graduate Medical Education.
+She is an Associate Professor of Clinical Medicine and Pediatrics at UIC.
 Dr Barnes attended medical school at Loyola University, Stritch School of Medicine, followed by MedPeds residency at Yale-New Haven Hospital.
 She then did a Chief Resident year in the Department of Pediatrics at Yale-New Haven Children’s Hospital.
 Dr. Barnes works as a supervising attending on both the pediatric and medicine wards, the Peds clinic, and the newborn nursery.
 Her interests lie in community outreach and medical education.
 She is the Director for the Community Health and Advocacy Track and leads the transitions to clerkship curriculum for the College of Medicine.
 Dr. Barnes has received honors for clinical teaching from the Departments of Pediatrics and Medicine.

 Sara Smith, MD is an Associate Professor of Clinical Medicine and Pediatrics.
 She attended the University of Notre Dame as an undergraduate, where she studied anthropology and Spanish.
 She returned to Chicago to attend the Feinberg School of Medicine at Northwestern University.
 She then matched into and completed a combined MedPeds residency at the University of Michigan in Ann Arbor.
 After finishing residency, she remained on the faculty at the University of Michigan, then returned to Chicago and joined the faculty at the University of Illinois.
 At UIC she currently serves as a hospitalist, caring for inpatients in both the departments of Internal Medicine and Pediatrics.
 She also serves on the physician advisor team for the hospital, helping to optimize hospital throughput and appropriate utilization management.
 Dr. Smith is also a lead faculty for the M1/M2 curriculum for the sub-theme Healthcare Systems.
 Her interests include medical education, patient safety, and quality improvement, as well as, caring for underserved populations.